Bishwasls/mpi_programs/README.md

 echo done
 -----------------------------------------------------
+Copy and paste the above script to the file named "slurm_run" and then type

+$ sbatch slurm_run

+in the terminal.
 You can change the partition to normal8cores/normal16cores depending on your need.